neovim/neovim/CONTRIBUTING.md

 perfect and may have false positives and negatives.
 To have `clint.py` ignore certain special cases, put `// NOLINT` at the end of the line.

+We also provide a configuration file for [`clang-format` and `git-clang-format`][clang-format], which can be used to format code according to the style guidelines.
+Be aware this formatting method might need user supervision.

 #### Commit guidelines

 The purpose of these guidelines is to *make reviews easier* and make the VCS logs more valuable.